 Leeds has an ambition to be the best city in the UK.

-This weekly news bulletin offers a quick round up of what's happening on social media.
+This news bulletin rounds up what's happening on social media recently.

 Young and older alike

 What does a city do to support its young and older people?

 Joyce to the world: an age proud first

 Leeds Youth Justice Service was visited by Princess Anne on Tuesday.
 HRH The Princess Royal attended the Hunslet centre after education officer Sue Pearson won a Butler Trust Award.